 By Faith Abraham

-When the future is unknown, how should we live in the present?
+When the future is unknown, how should one live in the present?
 Anxiety about the future leads to time wasted, frantically attempting to discover the answer to “what will happen?”
-It leads to impatience.
-In this sermon on Hebrews 11:8, Dr. Martyn Lloyd-Jones exclaims that all of one’s thinking about the future will not affect the future.
+It also leads to impatience.
+In this sermon on Hebrews 11:8 titled “By Faith Abraham,” Dr. Martyn Lloyd-Jones exclaims that all of one’s thinking about the future will not affect the future.
 He examines the faith of Abraham who lived his life not knowing what would happen.
-He didn't care.
-He wasn't preoccupied with questions on the future.
+He wasn’t preoccupied with questions on the future.
 In contrast, Abraham went out only with the promises of God.
 The early Christians were depressed and discouraged.
 They had reason for worry.
 The writer of Hebrews gives them this great picture of faith to remind them: Abraham believed God.
 He was a man of great faith, and needed not worry about the future.
-What matters not is how one will spend the next few years of their life, but how one will spend eternity.
-Whatever may happen in the future will not affect God and His promises to us.
-If God is truly with us, we can face anything in this life.
-Listen and be concerned with nothing else but knowing and walking step by step with Him.
+It does not matter how one will spend the next few years of their life, but how one will spend eternity.
+Whatever may happen in the future will not affect God and His promises to His people.
+If God is truly with them, they can face anything in this life.

 About Dr. Martyn Lloyd-Jones